 The case – which was put on hold by Judge de la Mata last year – was brought against the men following an attack by Israeli security forces against the Freedom Flotilla aid ships in 2010, which was trying to reach Gaza.

-It concerns the Mavi Marmara ship, the main civilian vessel in a fleet of six that were attempting to break an Israeli blockade of the Gaza Strip.
+Mavi Marmara ship, the main civilian vessel in a fleet of six that were attempting to break an Israeli blockade of the Gaza Strip.
 The six ships were carrying around 500 passengers, humanitarian aid and construction materials.
 The Israeli Defence Force stormed the ship in a raid that left nine human rights activists dead.
 A tenth activist died later that month due to wounds sustained in the raid.

 Palestinian shot dead in Gaza